SakshiiRajputt/model-drift-evidently/README.md

 # Model Drift Detection using Evidently AI

-A beginner-level MLOps project that trains a classifier, simulates real-world production data drift, and uses **Evidently AI** to detect and visualize that drift in an HTML report.
+A project that trains a classifier, simulates real-world production data drift, and uses **Evidently AI** to detect and visualize that drift in an HTML report.